Fenchel-Young Variational Learning: FENCHEL-YOUNG VARIATIONAL INFERENCE

-We stress that FYVI, with Tsallis $\rho$-negentropy regularization ($\rho > 1$), leads to a qualitatively different type of \textit{sparsity} from what is obtained by using sparsity-inducing priors or regularizers, such as LASSO---equivalently, Laplacian priors \citep{LASSO, Hastie}---or spike-and-slab priors \citep{spike}.
-Sparsity-inducing priors are used to encourage the estimated object---typically a vector of parameters of coefficients---to be sparse, but the corresponding posterior distributions have full support.
+We stress that FYVI, with Tsallis $\rho$-negentropy regularization and $\rho > 1$ leads to a \textit{qualitatively} different type of sparsity from what is obtained by using sparsity-inducing priors or regularizers, such as LASSO (equivalently, Laplacian priors \citep{LASSO, Hastie}), or spike-and-slab priors \citep{spike}.
+Sparsity-inducing priors are used to encourage the estimated object---typically a vector of parameters of coefficients---to be sparse, but the associated posterior distributions have full support.
 For example, the Bayes posterior resulting from a Laplacian sparsity-inducing prior and a Gaussian observation model has full support.
-The reason why it is said to induce sparsity is that the posterior mode (the \textit{maximum a posteriori} (MAP) estimate) can be exactly zero.
-In contrast, even using a non-sparsity-inducing Gaussian prior and a Gaussian observation model, together with FYVI with, say, Tsallis $2$-negentropy regularization, yields a generalized posterior density with bounded support, since it results from the application of the 2-entmax (sparsemax) prediction map \citep{martins2022sparse}.
+The reason why it is said that such priors induce sparsity is that the posterior mode (the maximum a posteriori or MAP estimate) can be exactly zero.
+In contrast, using any non-sparsity-inducing Gaussian prior and a Gaussian observation model in FYVI with, say, Tsallis $2$-negentropy regularization, yields a generalized posterior with bounded support.